 How to Grow Sweet Pea Shrub From Seed

 Standard sweet pea shrub is a hybrid that does not "come true" if you plant the seeds it produces.
-However, there are similar species in the Polygala genus—P. fruticosa (dwarf sweet pea shrub), for example—that can be readily propagated by seed under the right conditions.
-Spring temperatures above 60 degrees Fahrenheit, plenty of sunlight, and consistently moist soil are preferable if you want to direct-sow seeds into the garden.
+However, there is a similar species—P. fruticosa (dwarf sweet pea shrub)—can be readily propagated by seed under the right conditions.
+Spring temperatures above 60 degrees Fahrenheit, plenty of sunlight, and consistently moist soil are needed if you want to direct-sow seeds into the garden.

 When outdoor daytime temperatures are reliably at 70 degrees Fahrenheit or above and nighttime temperatures are falling no lower than 40 degrees, the plants can be moved to permanent garden locations.
 Before outdoor planting, it's best to harden off seedlings by giving them increasingly long daily visits to outdoor conditions for a week or two.

-Though standard sweet pea shrubs are a fairly large plants, it is not uncommon to grow them in sizable patio containers.
-The plant is amenable to hard pruning, which allows it to remain nicely trained as a container plant.
+Though standard sweet pea shrubs are fairly large plants, it is not uncommon to grow them in patio containers.
+The plant is amenable to hard pruning, which allows it to remain a nicely trained container plant.
 Ordinary commercial potting soil works well as a growing medium for containers.
 Use the largest pot that is practical, which will limit how often you must repot.
 Make sure the container drains well.